jmisrikhanov/jmisrikhanov/README.md

 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about anything

-You may find some experimental and forked projects on my repos, feel free to contribute or using them.
+You may find some experimental projects on my repos, feel free to contribute or use them.
 Knowledge is power and it should spread across the world! 💪

 <a href="https://www.linkedin.com/in/javid-misrikhanov-57a54692/" target="_blank">